kubevirt/project-infra/robots/cmd/test-report/README.md

 The remaining build results are inspected for failures.
 If one of the following conditions applies

 * any failure is seen
-* not at lest a certain amount of passed tests (see `--minimum-passed-runs-per-test`)
+* not reaching a minimum amount of passed tests (see `--minimum-passed-runs-per-test`)

 then that test is seen as unstable and the entry will be transferred into the new file.